tez-capital/docs.tez.capital_content/en/tezsign/tutorials/updating.md

 ## Keeping TezSign Up-to-Date

 > **⚠️ WARNING: Experimental Updater**
-> The `tezsign_updater` is currently experimental. **Please backup all files from your data partition before proceeding.**
+> The `tezsign_updater` is currently experimental.
+Before updating or reflashing, **back up the `data/tezsign` folder** with [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/).
+>
+> macOS does not mount the TezSign `data` partition correctly.
+Use Linux to make this backup.
+>
 > **IMPORTANT: Image Compatibility Note**
 > This update process **only works if you are using an image from 21.11.2025 or newer**.
 >
 > **If you are using an older image:**
 >
-> 1. Backup your data partition.
+> 1. Back up the whole `tezsign` folder from the `data` partition.
 > 2. Re-flash the SD card with the latest full image.
-> 3. Copy your backed-up files into the dedicated `tezsign` folder on the new data partition.
-(This is required due to a one-time layout change).
+> 3. Copy the backed-up `tezsign` folder into the `data` partition on the new card.
+This is required due to a one-time layout change.

 ### Update Procedure